GoogleCloudPlatform/asl-ml-immersion/scaffolds/adk_ide/README.md

-# Option1: Cloud Workstation Setup but using cloud_workstation_setup.sh
+# Option1: Cloud Workstation Setup using cloud_workstation_setup.sh

 First, open [CloudShell](https://cloud.google.com/shell) and run the following instructions:
 (If cloud workstation is already created, you can skip this step.)